-After more than a year of tumultuous changes due to the coronavirus pandemic, employee turnover is expected to reach an all-time high in 2021.
+After more than a year of tumultuous changes due to the coronavirus pandemic, employee turnover is expected to reach a high in 2023.

 This shift in the job market is expected to contribute to a much-higher employee turnover rate across the board.